dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

 UnitOfWork.Save();
 ```

-I already mentioned that graphs could be detached (i.e. fetched objects will not be in a graph -- see [tracking](https://docs.microsoft.com/en-us/ef/core/querying/tracking)), but here I'm just considering the easiest and the most default case.
+I already mentioned that fetched objects could be detached (i.e. will not be in a tracked graph -- see [tracking](https://docs.microsoft.com/en-us/ef/core/querying/tracking)), but here I'm just considering the easiest and the most default case.

 ### Micro ORM